Côte-des-Neiges

 Côte-des-Neiges ([kot de nɛːʒ], [koʊ̯t de naɪ̯ʒ]) is a neighbourhood of Montreal, Quebec, Canada.
 It is located at the geographic centre of the Island of Montreal on the western slope of Mount Royal and is part of the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.

-Côte-des-Neiges is home to the University of Montreal campus, Polytechnique Montréal, HEC Montréal, Sainte-Justine hospital, the Jewish general hospital, and the Oratoire Saint-Joseph.

 History

 Historically, the original settlement, the Village of Côte-des-Neiges, was founded in 1862 and annexed by Montreal in two parts in 1908 and 1910.

 In 1876, land owner and farmer James Swail began residential subdivisions on the eastern side of Decelles Avenue.
 In 1906, a large housing development was started in the area, called Northmount Heights, built by developer Northmount Land Company.
 Much of this area has been expropriated by the Université de Montréal.

 Geographically it was bordered by Decelles Avenue to the north east and the Notre Dame des Neiges Cemetery to the south east, Westmount to the southwest and situated on the confluence of Côte-des-Neiges Road and Queen Mary Road.
 It was one of the last areas of the city of Montreal to be developed and urbanized.
 Up until World War II it remained a village surrounded by working farms to the north and west.
 A ski hill to the south near present-day Ridgewood Avenue at the foot of the mountain and present day Saint Joseph's Oratory, was once used regularly by the Montreal Ski Club into the 1940s.